psychopy/workshops/source/3days/day1/introductions.rst

 Builder interface:
     - `Building Experiments in PsychoPy <https://uk.sagepub.com/en-gb/eur/building-experiments-in-psychopy/book253480>`_ by Peirce and MacAskill (2018, Sage Publications)
+    - New edition coming in January 2022

-Python programming (for experimental psych):
+Python programming (for experimental psych) but these are a bit outdated:
     - `Programming Visual Illusions for Everyone <http://www.springer.com/gb/book/9783319640655>`_ by Marco Bertamimi (2017, Springer)
     - `Python for Experimental Psychologists <https://www.amazon.co.uk/Python-Experimental-Psychologists-Edwin-Dalmaijer/dp/1138671576>`_ by Edwin Dalmaijer (2017, Routledge)